-One of the coolest features of a modern smartphone is the way it can determine where you are while you're there.
+One of the best features of any great smartphone is the way it can determine where you are while you're there.
 This has some downsides — horrible location-based ads or tracking your movements come to mind — but being able to see where you are, where you need to be, and exactly how to get there is awesome.
-Your smartphone is also your TomTom.
+Your smartphone has replaced your TomTom.
+Thank goodness.

 All this magic happens the same way on every phone from every company making them, regardless of the operating system.
-Several components work together to pinpoint you (often with an accuracy of 5 meters!) and the software can intelligently pick the best way to make it happen.
+Several components work together to pinpoint you (often with amazing accuracy), and the software can intelligently pick the best way to make it happen.
 If you need very precise location information for something like navigation, GPS is usually called up to do the job.
-The way it works is also pretty cool.
+What follows is a short explainer of just how GPS works on your smartphone.

 What is GPS?

 GPS stands for Global Positioning System.
-It's a technology owned (yes, owned) by the U.S. government and overseen by the country's Air Force.
+It's a technology developed by the U.S. Navy and currently owned (yes, owned) by the U.S. government and overseen by its Air Force.
 It's free for everyone to use and primarily a North American utility even though GPS is commonly a regional name for the same sort of system in other locales.

 GPS is a radio navigation system.
 It uses radio waves between satellites and a receiver inside your phone to provide location and time information to any software that needs to use it.
 You don't have to send any actual data back into space for GPS to work; you only need to be able to receive data from four or more of the 28 satellites in orbit that are dedicated for geolocation use.